Applying to physical therapy school

 Program materials #

 In addition to the above items that are required for submitting your PTCAS application, some physical therapy programs will require additional materials.
-These can include information on your prerequisite courses, observation forms that individual schools may require, your resume, and additional school-specific essays.
+These include information on your prerequisite courses, your resume, and additional school-specific essays.
+Schools may ask you to answer school-specific essay questions, such as, “Why have you selected our school or program?”
+Or schools may also ask you to write essays that address other behavioral situations such as, “Describe a time you faced a set back in your academic and/or personal life and how you overcame it.”
 It is important to review these school-specific requirements early in the application cycle, so that you can begin preparing them.
-While the PTCAS personal essay is a required section of the application, schools may ask you to answer school-specific essay questions, such as, “Why do you want to be a physical therapist?” or “Why have you selected our school or program?”
-Schools may also ask you to write essays that address ethical or behavioral situations.
-It is important to work on these early and a HPPLA advisor can also provide feedback on your drafts of these essays!
+Work on these early and a HPPLA advisor can also provide feedback on your drafts of these essays.

 Interview #